 Oh, poop! – It was such a deflated feeling for me personally to be ‘back to the grindstone’ after our vibrant adventures.
 Snide comments were damaging and hurtful from a few who judged me.
 Little did they see of hours and hours I spent researching opportunities and sending hundreds of emails.

 Money was also burning a hole in my pocket.
 Australia also is a very expensive country, and after Africa and S.E.
 Asia, it was quite a shock.
-I think the prices of most items had increased in price by a third or more in four years which I took a while to get used to.
+I think the prices of most items had increased in price by a third or more since we left.
 My budget was not coping compared to developing countries where we had spent a greater part of our time in for much of the last three years.
-We realised we could live for considerably less elsewhere.
+We realized we could live for considerably less elsewhere.

 Birthday in Bali

-We have already talked about High School for him, so we know we have limited time to keep travelling, and do have plans.
-We are very conscious of what lies ahead, and that he will be ‘University ready’ when the time comes.
+We have already talked about High School for him in Adelaide for 2018, and we are very conscious of what lies ahead, therefore, he will be ‘University ready’ when the time comes.

 Right now I find it interesting that his desire is to be a professional photographer, and no formal degree is required for that.
 I’m also aware that with his passion for technology, that the jobs that are around right now, won’t be the jobs in ten years time.
 Times are rapidly changing.